1Leomas/eShopOnWeb/README.md

     ```

-1. Ensure your connection strings in `appsettings.json` point to a local SQL Server instance.
+1. Ensure your dotnet efrver instance.
 1. Ensure the tool EF was already installed.
 You can find some help [here](https://docs.microsoft.com/ef/core/miscellaneous/cli/dotnet)

     ```